-Its main participant is KONEKO, which directly participates in the national inventory preparation in Energy, including fugitive emission and also in some industrial processes.
-The Center for

-Environment (COZP) of Charles University is responsible for compilation of inventories from the Waste sector.
+Its main participant is KONEKO MARKETING LTD., which directly participates in the national inventory preparation in Energy, including fugitive emission and also in some industrial processes.
+The Charles University Environment Center (CUEC) is responsible for compilation of inventories from the Waste sector.